 This licence shall not be construed as granting an exclusive right to the Licensee to provide the Licensed Service.

-This licence replaces any licence or any exemption from licensing, however described, which the Authority or its predecessors may have granted to the Licensee for providing the service.
+This licence replaces any licence or any exemption from licensing, however described, which the Authority may have granted to the Licensee for providing the service.

 The grant of this licence does not authorise the Licensee to do anything that infringes on any right to provide telecommunication circuits or services granted under any other licence issued by the Authority.